 Emily: From my perspective, one of the biggest challenges we face is being able to cater to the vast audience we’ve received applications from.
 We want to make sure we pick the right group.
 To us, this means a diverse group of women in each cohort who will ask plenty of questions and demonstrate a willingness to learn.
 But we also want to make sure that we give them the right content – content that will allow them to look at things differently, spark curiosity to explore things further and be valuable in establishing that foundation.

 As part of this challenge, we need to acknowledge (with the applicants and ourselves) that Digital Skills for Women can’t accept everyone.
 We’ve limited the cohort to accept only 10 women at a time because we believe that this will provide a better learning environment and allow the participants to build stronger connections with each other and the instructors.
 But it also means that we will not be able to accept everyone who applies.
 We don’t want the women who don’t get accepted to be discouraged – in fact, we encourage them to apply again when we open applications for future cohorts.

 If you’re interested in learning more about the cohort, check out the details about the Digital Skills for Women program.
-The deadline to apply for the first cohort is Friday, November 30.
+The deadline to apply for the Fall 2019 cohort is September 11 at noon, 2019.